CovertLab/wcEcoli/README.md

 You can reach us at [WholeCellTeam](mailto:wholecellteam@lists.stanford.edu).

-For detailed information on the publication tentatively titled "Cross-evaluation of *E. coli*’s operon structures via a whole-cell model suggests alternative cellular benefits for low- versus high-expressing operons" (Sun et al., 2023), including instructions on how to reproduce the simulations and analyses, refer to the [Operons](#Operons) section.
+For detailed information on the publication "Cross-evaluation of *E. coli*’s operon structures via a whole-cell model suggests alternative cellular benefits for low- versus high-expressing operons", Sun et al., *Cell Systems* (2024), including instructions on how to reproduce the simulations and analyses, refer to the [Operons](#Operons) section.

 ## Setup